Pricing Policy: Types, Methods, and Factors Influencing Prices

 When setting a price for a product, the company can be guided by ethical considerations.
 It can sell certain products not for profit, but as a measure to support public welfare or fulfill a humanitarian mission.
 For example, the company can sell certain life-saving medicines or vaccines at a price that only covers the cost of production.

-External Pricing Influences
+External Factors Affecting Pricing Policy

 1) Demand and Price Sensitivity